-In one of the more famous cases of identity theft, a convicted felon, not only incurred more than $100,000 of credit card debt, obtained a federal home loan, and bought homes, motorcycles, and handguns in the victim's name, but then called his victim to taunt him -- saying that he could continue to pose as the victim for as long as he wanted because identity theft was not a federal crime, at that time.
-The criminal then filedfor bankruptcy, also in the victim's name.
-While the victim and his wife spent more than four years and more than $15,000 of their own money to restore their credit and reputation, the criminal served only a brief prison sentence for making a false statement to purchase a firearm.
-There was no attempt to make restitution to his victim for any of the harm he had caused.
-This case, and others like it, prompted Congress in 1998 to create the new Identity Theft and Assumption Deterrence Act of 1998.
+In one of the more famous cases of identity theft, a convicted felon not only had more credit card debt but also obtained a federal loan to buy homes, handguns, and motorcycles in the victim’s name.
+He then called the victim to taunt him, saying that he could pretend to be the victim as long as he wanted, since identity theft was not a federal offense at the time.
+In the name of the victim, the criminal filed for bankruptcy.
+The victim and his wife spent more time and more money to rebuild their credit and reputation.
+However, the criminal was sentenced to a short prison term for falsely stating that he would purchase a firearm.
+His victim was not compensated for the damage he caused.
+This case and others led Congress to establish the Identity Theft & Assumption Deterrence Act 1998.

 If you believe you’ve been a victim of identity theft or fraud, act immediately to minimize the damage to your personal funds and financial accounts, as well as your credit report and reputation.